docsforadobe/premiere-plugin-guide/docs/intro/plug-in-installation.rst

 macOS
 ================================================================================

 Starting in CC 2015, we now provide installer hints for Mac.
 You'll find a new plist file "com.
 Adobe.Premiere Pro.paths.plist" at "/Library/Preferences".
-This contains hints for your Mac installer to know where to install plug-ins, and is similar to the registry entries we have been providing on Win.
+This contains hints for your Mac installer to know where to install plugins, and is similar to the registry entries we have been providing on Win.

 The **common plug-in location** is at:

 ``/Library/Application Support/Adobe/Common/Plug-ins/[version]/MediaCore/``

-Starting in CC 2015.3, **control surface plug-ins** should be installed here:
+Starting in CC 2015.3, **control surface plugins** should be installed here:

 ``/Library/Application Support/Adobe/Common/Plug-ins/ControlSurface/``

-Following OS X Code Signing guidelines, plug-ins should be installed in this separate shared location rather than in the application bundle.
+Following OS X Code Signing guidelines, plugins should be installed in this separate shared location rather than in the application bundle.

 **For sequence presets:**